Thursday, December 11, 2025

 Sunday, November 9, 2025

-When Words Make Sounds: Exploring English Onomatopoeic Verbs
+When Words Make Sounds: Exploring English (En)

 Have you ever noticed that some English words sound exactly like what they mean?
 That’s the magic of onomatopoeia — words that are created from sounds.
 In Japanese, there are many such expressions like wan-wan (the sound of a dog barking) or zāzā (the sound of heavy rain).
 English also has plenty of sound-based words — especially verbs that come directly from these sounds.